Staff

 For over 10 years Holly Morrison has been the trusted voice offering NAVA Members immediate advice and support.
 An expert on best practice standards across the sector, Holly holds a Bachelor of Art Theory (Distinction) from UNSW Art & Design and a Certificate IV in Bookkeeping and Accounting.
 She has worked as an Administration Assistant at The Fact Tree Youth Service in Waterloo, as a Gallery Support Officer at Cumberland Council's Peacock Gallery and Auburn Arts Studio, and as Administration Manager at the Parramatta Female Factory Precinct.
 Holly is also currently the Finance and Operations Manager at PYT Fairfield.

-Holly is in office on Mondays and Wednesdays only and is based on Djaara Country in regional Victoria.
+Holly is in the office on Mondays and Wednesdays only and is based on Djaara Country in regional Victoria.

 Membership and Projects Officers